Inxton/documentation/Inxton.Package.Vortex.Essentials/README.md

 Views inside `RenderableContentControl` in a `StackPanel` by default.

-To change it to a `Grid` you do the following.
+To change it to a `Grid`, you do the following.

 ~~~xml
 <vortex:RenderableContentControl DataContext="{Binding MAIN.TwinObject}" >